radualex/radualex/README.md

 👨🏻‍💻 T-shaped AI-applied engineer with a focus on high-quality frontend.

-💼 What I do: Building, adding value, understand and fixing business issues.
+💼 What I do: Building, adding value, understanding and fixing business issues.
 Mainly building around: __AI/opencode/claude, React, Typescript, Java/Springboot__.
 Trying not to limit myself to a specific tech stack anymore tho.

 <!--
 Here's some demos: